-Heel pain is one of the most common foot injuries assessed, diagnosed and treated by a Podiatrists, Physiotherapists and Sports Medicine Doctors.
+Heel pain is one of the most common foot injuries assessed, diagnosed and treated by a podiatrists, physiotherapists and sports medicine doctors.

-Heel pain most commonly occurs in middle aged Men and Women, but can also occur in children (usually between 8 and 13 years old) as they become more active in sporting activities.
+Heel pain most commonly occurs in middle aged men and women, but can also occur in children (usually between 8 and 13 years old) as they become more active in sporting activities.

 Heel pain can also result from an acute injury, such as direct trauma from landing on a stone, running in footwear with inadequate support, or running on hard surfaces.

 The spur is a result of the traction, or pulling of soft tissue that attaches at the front edge of the heel bone, causing the bone to lay down more bone in the form of a spur.

 There is a band of tissue that runs from the heel to the toes, it is very strong piece of soft tissue, and is called the plantar fascia.

-There are many other causes of heel pain including referred pain, local nerve irritation, bursitis, stress fractures, etc..
+There are many other causes of heel pain including referred pain, local nerve irritation, bursitis, stress fractures, etc.

 Early diagnosis and appropriate treatment is the best approach with resolving the heel pain quickly.
 Strapping of the foot can be very worthwhile in resting the soft tissue, or injured heel.

-Your local LifeCare Podiatrist, Physiotherapist, and/or Sports Medicine Doctor so that your heel pain can be correctly diagnosed and a treated in the short and long term.
+Your local Lifecare podiatrist, physiotherapist, and/or sports medicine doctor so that your heel pain can be correctly diagnosed and a treated in the short and long term.

-Click here to find your closest LifeCare clinic.
+Click here to find your closest Lifecare clinic.